 “Wow.
 Yeah,” I said, reaching out, swiping at her and coming up with an armful of air.
 She blew me a kiss--actually blew me a fucking kiss, can you believe it?--and turned toward the door.
 “Hey!”
 I called as she reached for the knob.
 “What new job?”

 The rest of that day, Saturday, was just exactly perfect.
-I couldn’t have asked for anything more.
+I couldn’t have asked for anything better.
 Prayed for anything more.
-I was now the proud diddler of the banks new security officer.
+I was now the proud diddler of the bank’s new security officer.
 Suffice it to say I did not go easy into the night.
-I couldn’t take my mind off her for a minute.
+I couldn’t take my mind off her for a moment.
 And it wasn’t good.
 Was her promotion at the bank just a coincidence?
-Was she just kidding around, Internal Affairs Security Division?
+Was she just kidding around with that Internal Affairs Security Division stuff?
 If so, why, how?
 That would have meant she’d found out about my scheme and was toying with me, seeing how far she could string me along before dropping the big one.
 Whatever that might turn out to be.

 But why would she go to all that trouble instead of just confronting me?
 Just laying everything right on the line?